requiemcreatif/casino-scheduler-v1/README.md

 Areas for improvement:

-- Additional tests for UI components, particularly modals
+- Additional tests for UI components, particularly for the modals
 - More comprehensive testing of edge cases in component interactions
 - Increase branch coverage (currently ~52%)